Manny Ramirez: Kōchi Fighting Dogs (2017)

-2018–present
+2018–2021

 in April 2020, Ramirez expressed interest in returning to the Chinese Professional Baseball League but was not offered a contract by a team.
-He later expressed interest in playing winter baseball for the New Zealand-based Auckland Tuatara of the Australian Baseball League (ABL) if the league's season is not cancelled due to COVID-19.
+He later expressed interest in playing winter baseball for the New Zealand-based Auckland Tuatara of the Australian Baseball League (ABL) if the league's season was not cancelled due to the COVID-19 pandemic.

 On August 29, 2020, Ramirez signed a one-year deal with the ABL's Sydney Blue Sox to be a player-coach.
 Adam Dobb, the owner of the Blue Sox, would not disclose the details of Ramirez' contract, other than to say he would be earning much less than he did playing in MLB.
 During an interview, Ramirez said he envisioned his role mainly as a coach to the team's young players.
 He also said he was happy to be playing in Sydney, "I could’ve gone to the Dominican Republic, where I’ve played, but I wanted to try something different.
 The city is beautiful.
 The city’s on the water.
 It’s unbelievable."

 On January 11, 2021, Ramirez was released by the Blue Sox without making an appearance due to the uncertainty of the season due to COVID-19 and an ongoing medical problem preventing Ramirez from playing or training with the team.